https://www6.unca.edu/ohms/viewer.php?cachefile=APOH23.xml#segment60

 Lorena:

 I'm probably leaving someone major out.
 How about you?
-Who would you think of
+Who would you think of through the years?

 Charlotte and Cynthia, Karen.